Junior-Is-Great67/Junior-Is-Great67/README.md

-- 👋 He, I’m @Junior-Is-Great67
+# WELCOME TO MY PROFILE
-- 👀 I’m interested in goaniMATE & SlOT MACHines
+- I'm 15 years old (12/31)
-- 🌱 I’m currently learning about javascript.
+- I code: html,css,js,cs (planning to learn obj-c)
-- 💞️ I’m looking to collaborate on nobody!
+- I don't do many collabs but I work on Wrapper: Offline (GoAnimate server emulator)
-- 📫 How to reach me ...hmmmmm discord maybe
+- You can reach me by ```jyvee``` on discord or jyveeanimate@jyvee8games.org
 - I am so interested in goanimate nostalgia.

 <!---